Castle Hill Motte

-Motte and bailey castles are medieval fortifications introduced into Britain
+Motte castles are medieval fortifications introduced into Britain by the

-by the Normans.
-They comprised a large conical mound of earth or rubble, the
+Normans.
+They comprised a large conical mound of earth or rubble, the motte,

 examples an embanked enclosure containing additional buildings, the bailey,

 adjoined the motte.
-Motte castles and motte-and-bailey castles acted as
+Motte castles and motte-and-bai1ey castles acted as

 garrison forts during offensive military operations, as strongholds, and, in